gsedlacz/tooltips4vaadin/README.md

 ```

 ## Browser Compatibilty
-This library should work nicely with any modern browser but only the ones shown on the were tested.
+This library should work nicely with any modern browser but Chrome and Firefox were used during testting.

 ## Credit
 This plugin makes use of these libraries: